-The on-board SOCR and SOCE shall have a resolution of 1 part in 100 and be reported as the nearest whole number from 0 to 100.
+The on-board SOCR and SOCE shall have at least a resolution of 1 part in 100 and be used for the purposes of verification as the nearest whole number from 0 to 100.

 The manufacturer shall make available the most recently determined values of the on-board SOCR and on-board SOCE via the OBD port and optionally overthe-air (OTA).